mrmrwinter/northernbug.github.io/meeting_details/northernbug13.md

 # General

-We are thrilled to announce next NorthernBUG meeting which will be held on September 20 at the Michael Smith Building in Manchester.
-The Michael Smith Building is about 10 minutes walk from Oxford street train station and about 20 minutes walk from Piccadilly train station.
-There are also regular bus service to and from these two stations.
+We are excited to announce the next Northern BUG meeting, which will be held on Friday 20th September 2024 at the Michael Smith Building in sunny Manchester.
+The Michael Smith Building is about a 15 minute walk from Oxford Road train station, and about a 30 minute walk from Piccadilly train station.
+There are regular bus services to and from the train stations (https://www.tfgm.com/plan-a-journey).

+# The meeting:
-The meeting will include a talk from Dr Simon Cockell: 'Putting the "space" into spatial transcriptomics: Lessons from computational geography' and an optional morning Workshop: 'Basics of Multi-omics data: technologies and methods'.
+The event will include a keynote talk from ???: ???', and there is an optional morning workshop ‘Basics of Multi-omics data: technologies and methods’.

+Call for speakers and poster presentations:
-Call for Speakers and Poster Presentations: We invite you to contribute to the success of this event by submitting your abstracts for talks [both short talk (20 minutes) and flash talks (5 minutes)] and poster presentations.
-We are friendly group and this will be an excellent opportunity to get feedback from other bioinformaticians about your research.
-We particularly welcome abstracts from people wishing to talk about real world bioinformatics issues, help problem solving with a project, or from those looking for feedback at the early stage of a project.
+This event is for everyone.
+We invite you to contribute to its success by submitting your abstracts for talks (both short 20 minutes talks, and 5 minutes flash talks) and poster presentations.

+The BUG is a friendly community and this will be an excellent opportunity to get feedback from other bioinformaticians about your project.
+We particularly welcome abstracts from people wishing to: talk about real world bioinformatics issues; share methods; problem solve a project; or seeking feedback at the early stage of a project.

+# Prizes:
-Prizes: To recognize exceptional contributions, we will award £100 for the best talk and the best poster presentations.
-Your expertise could not only enlighten fellow attendees but also earn you a prize!
+To recognise exceptional contributions, we will award £100 for the best talk and the best poster presentations.
+Take this opportunity to share your work, you could be a winner!

+# Limited Spaces:
-Limited Spaces: Please note that spaces for this event are limited.
-Priority will be given to presenters and those who present or register early.
-Don't miss out on the chance to be a part of this enriching experience.
+Please note that spaces for this event are limited.
+Priority will be given to presenters and those who register early.
+Don't delay!